LevitateOS

 LLM Helpers

-AI-assisted functions for extracting version numbers and download URLs from unstructured sources.
-These helpers use a local LLM to parse complex web pages.
+AI-assisted helpers for extracting versions and download URLs from unstructured sources.
+These helpers shell out to a local agent CLI (Codex or Claude).

 Overview

 LLM helpers are useful when version numbers or download URLs aren't available via a clean API (like GitHub releases).
-They fetch a web page and use AI to extract the information.
-Requires a local LLM configured via RECIPE_LLM_ENDPOINT.
+Recipe does not try to parse the model output; it just runs your configured provider and returns the final text.

 llm_extract

-Extract arbitrary information from a web page using a natural language prompt.
+Extract arbitrary information from unstructured text (HTML, changelog, etc) using a natural language prompt.

 let result = llm_extract(